Description

 Visit the official repository of Nano Highlight , a spiffy collection of nano syntax highlighting files for more information and languages available for nano.
 This file will be automatically added into nano and will highlight yaml files.
 Save changes and proceed with the last step.

 3 Create Test Yaml File to see results As final step, you need to test wheter the highlight works or not.
-Proceed to create a test file with nano and write some YAML on it, for example:
+Proceed to create a test file with nano and write some YAML on it, for example:- hosts: updates

 gather_facts: False